 As we know, most students usually have no more than one or two questions.
 But Jesus, at age twelve, had so many questions to ask.
 After three days, he was still answering their questions and asking them his questions.
 Here we learn that the time of the preteens is a time of great learning and a time of overflowing stamina and energy.
 There is a romantic story.
 A rich father wanted to make his daughter a world-famous pianist.
 But she didn't make progress.
-One night, from a dark room, a fantastic piano sound was heard.
+One night, in a dark room, a fantastic piano sound was heard.
 It was Chopin.
 He had a great desire to learn piano.
-So he memorized music pieces, made a piano keyboard out of paper and practiced.
+So he memorized and made a paper piano and practiced.
 He thought his parents and sister were out.
 So he went into his sister's room for the first time and played her piano.
 He became a world-famous pianist at age twelve.

 Therefore we must help our children to study diligently, acknowledging that they have overflowing stamina and desire to know the truth.
-We also must pray that God may restore the basis of our educational system from evolution to creation faith.
-Most of all, we must teach our children to have the fear of God.
+We must pray that God may restore the basis of the educational system of this country from evolution to creation faith.
+We also must teach our children to have the fear of God.
 Proverbs 1:7 says, "The fear of the Lord is the beginning of knowledge, but fools despise wisdom and discipline."
 We must teach our children to have the fear of God as a matter of life and death.